 - Cooked sweet potato or pumpkin are great additions.

 - Coconut water and herbal teas are healthy, low-calorie options that work very well.

 - Use another type of cultured milk product to get the same type of probiotics.

 Go make that smoothie without yogurt right now!

-Yoghurt is by no means the only ingredient that can be used in a smoothie, and in fact there are plenty of yoghurt alternatives that you may want to try out.
-If you are avoiding yoghurt for any reason, we encourage you to try out some of the substitutes mentioned above and let us know in the comments which you like best!
+Yogurt is by no means the only ingredient that can be used in a smoothie, and in fact, there are plenty of yogurt alternatives that you may want to try out.
+If you are avoiding yogurt for any reason, we encourage you to try out some of the substitutes mentioned above and let us know in the comments which you like best!

 - Emma Wartzman, What Is Coconut Cream Anyway?, retrieved from https://www.bonappetit.com/story/what-is-coconut-cream